How to Recover Lost Files on Android Phone(Samsung/HTC/LG/Motorola etc)?

 3) For Android OS 4.2 or newer: Enter "Settings" > Click "About Phone" > Tap "Build number" for several times till finding a note "You are under developer mode" > Returning to "Settings" > Click "Developer options" > Check "USB debugging"

 Step 3.
 Prepare to scan your Android Phone

 Just before scan, the program needs to analyze your device first.
 What you should do is clicking on "Start" on the window.
-After that wait for the end of the Analysis.

 Step 4.
 Preview and recover Lost data from Android OS phone

 The scan usually takes quite a while, specially scanning photos and video.
 In case your aim is at contacts and messages, it is possible to stop the scan once the pop-up note showing that messages and contacts scan has been over.
 Then you can certainly preview and check out those recoverable data one by one.
 Select them and click on "Recover" to get them back.